-- Manuscripts are received by the secretarial office, at icmg@agroparistech.fr. - At reception, the text is deposited officially in a private directory of the International Centre for Molecular and Physical Gastronomy; anonymity is checked, and a number is given. - The anonymous manuscript is sent to the secretaries of the Editorial Board

-- Members of the Editorial Board are invited to designate for an Editor in charge - The Editor in charge is invited to look for two specialized reviewers - The reports (critical analysis including advice to authors, rather than evaluation) are transmitted from the reviewers to the Editor in charge, and then from the editor to the Editor secretary, who sends the reviews to the authors - The authors have to answer to the reviewers and editor in the text (.doc), showing clearly the modifications made; they have to send along an explanatory document. - The modified manuscript and the explanatory document (after checking for anonymity) are sent to the editor in charge, and the process is repeated until the reviewers and the editor consider that the text can be published. - The accepted version is processed for layout, and proofs are sent to the author, who can make only minor changes (large changes call for a new review).
+- o Manuscripts are sent to icmg@agroparistech.fr. - At reception, the text is deposited officially in a private directory of the International Centre for Molecular and Physical Gastronomy; anonymity is checked, and a number is given. - o The anonymous manuscript is sent to the secretaries of the Editorial Board - o One member of the Editorial Board is invited to look for two specialized reviewers - The reports (critical analysis including advice to authors, rather than evaluation) are transmitted from the reviewers to the editor in charge, and then for the editor to Editor secretary, who send the document to the authors - The authors have to answer to the reviewers and editor in the text (.doc), showing clearly the modifications made; an explanatory document can be added. - The modified manuscript and the explanatory document are sent back to the editor in charge, and the process is repeated until the reviewers and the editor consider that the text can be published. - The accepted version is processed for layout, and proofs are sent to the author, who can make only minor changes (large changes call for a new review).